MungOMung/GUI-Everyone/README.md

-# GUI-Everyone:  Easy GUI + CLI-Anything
+# UI-Everyone:  Easy UI + CLI-Anything
 This is a project for my University